Puffy AmiYumi

-Puffy (sometimes stylized in all-caps), also known as Puffy AmiYumi in the US, are a Japanese pop rock duo formed in Tokyo in 1995, consisting of singers Ami Ōnuki and Yumi Yoshimura.
+Puffy AmiYumi, (Note: /ˈɑːmi ˈjuːmi/ AH-mee-_-YOO-mee) or PUFFY, (Note: Japanese: パフィー) are a Japanese pop rock duo formed in Tokyo in 1995, consisting of singers Ami Ōnuki and Yumi Yoshimura.
 In the United States, they adopted the name Puffy AmiYumi to avoid legal naming conflicts with Sean Combs, who also performed under the name Puffy.
 The duo sings in Japanese, English, and Mandarin Chinese.

-Both Ami and Yumi were scouted by Sony-affiliated talent agencies and put together in the mid-1990s.
+Ōnuki and Yoshimura were scouted by Sony-affiliated talent agencies and put together in the mid-1990s.
 Most of their work was produced or co-written by Okuda Tamio and Andy Sturmer, formerly of the bands Unicorn and Jellyfish, respectively.

-The duo's first single, Asia no Junshin (1996), sold one million records.
-They gained mainstream success in Japan in 1998 following the release of their album, Jet and continued with several more full-length releases (totaling 15 million sales in Japan).
+The duo's first single, "Asia no Junshin" (1996), sold one million records.
+They gained mainstream success in Japan in 1998 following the release of their album Jet and continued with several more full-length releases (totaling 15 million sales in Japan).

 In 2004, an animated series featuring fictionalized versions of themselves, Hi Hi Puffy AmiYumi, premiered on the US's Cartoon Network.
-Although their characters were voiced by different voice actresses, the singers portrayed themselves for short live-action segments taped in Japan.
+While the singers portrayed themselves for short live-action segments taped in Japan, their characters were voiced by Janice Kawaye and Grey DeLisle respectively.